 It’s important to repair asphalt driveway cracks as soon as you see them.
 That way, we can protect the underlying foundation from water damage.

 looks like the scaly hide of the reptile it's named after.
 If you see alligator cracking, it's likely that the foundation has failed.

 The foundation of your driveway will deteriorate due to old age, heavy loads, and neglect.
 For example, water can seep into the foundation through cracks and potholes.
 Once this happens, the foundation will weaken over time.

 Your foundation may also fail if you park heavy commercial vehicles in your driveway.
 Over time, the asphalt surface will compress, creating indentations where water can pool.
 Standing water will further weaken your driveway until you reach the point of no return.
 At that point, we would recommend you replace your asphalt driveway.

 We've spent this entire blog post talking about.
 But did you know that there's a way to prevent damage from happening in the first place?

-We recommend you sealcoat your asphalt driveway every 1 to 3 years.
-Sealcoating protects your driveway from UV rays, precipitation, and automobile fluids.
+We recommend you sealcoat your asphalt commercial driveway every 1 to 3 years.
+Sealcoating protects your commercial driveway from UV rays, precipitation, and automobile fluids.
 It also gives your asphalt driveway a rich black color, which can help improve curb appeal.